Student Health Services Vaccine Info

 Any student testing positive will be required to isolate; any student identified as a close contact who is not fully vaccinated will be required to quarantine.
 Details on quarantine and isolation are available here.

+Students must complete a self-report form and notify their professors of their absence.
 Students may quarantine or isolate on- or off-campus.
-UNCG has 81 on-campus rooms appropriate for isolation or quarantine as needed.
+UNCG has on-campus rooms appropriate for isolation or quarantine as needed.

 The available rooms and usage percentage are tracked on our COVID-19 Dashboard.
 These rooms are single rooms with a private bath, with the exception of situations where students from the same room, suite, or apartment may be able to quarantine together in a shared space.
 We support these students by delivering food and other supplies, checking on them frequently, and monitoring their symptoms.
 We will continue to work with non-residential students to both help determine the best strategy for completing isolation/quarantine and provide the needed academic support services.